 - How do you track sensitive data and know where it lives?

-- How do you ensure compliance and privacy protections in a world of ever-changing regulations?
+- How do you ensure data compliance and privacy protections in a world of ever-changing regulations?

 - How can you securely share data in an increasingly decentralized environment?